-Proposed changes have been tested on top of VTM-14.2 software [1] under JVET CTC [2].

-Table 1 summarizes the performance of the proposed encoder-only modification and settings, comparing the VTM-14.2 anchor.
+Proposed changes have been tested on top of VTM-14.2 software [1] under SDR and HDR JVET CTC [2].
+Simulation results are reported in the CTC templates and provided with this contribution.
+Table 1 summarizes the performance of the proposed encoder-only modification and settings, comparing the VTM-14.2 anchor under SDR CTC.